 BLACK COHOSH & DONG QUAI

-Cimicfuga racemosa, Actea racemosa
+Cimicfuga racemose or Actea racemosa

-The root of this herb, that is in the celery family, is primarily used.
+Native to China, Japan, and Korea, the root of this herb in the celery family is primarily used.

-It is considered by many to be a female ginseng because of the balancing effect it has on the female hormonal system, however, studies have not found dong quai to have hormone like effects.
+It is considered by many to be a female ginseng because of the balancing effect it has on the female hormonal system.
+However, studies have not found dong quai to have hormone like effects.
 People have found this herb helpful in treating symptoms of menopause, weakness after childbirth, PMS, irregular menstruation, fibroid tumors, and fibrocystic breast disease.
 Dong quai should not be used by those who have a bleeding disorder, excessive menstrual bleeding, diarrhea, abdominal bloating or during infections.
-Those who are pregnant or nursing should avoid use.
+Those who are pregnant, or nursing should avoid use.

 The recommended dose is 1-2 daily, taken when symptoms are experienced the most.